 What Do I Use

 As a long-time yarn shop owner, I have sold almost every brand of rigid heddle loom there is.
 This review only covered the ones that I think are the most reliable and easy to use.
-My go-to brand is Schacht’s 25 inch Flip.
+In conclusion, my go-to brand is Schacht’s 25 inch Flip.
 I still weave on several different Ashford looms, too.
 My original Beka loom hangs on the wall.25″ Flip

 If you have any questions, please feel free to contact me.